Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 - Comparing the difference in spending based on the Education Customers with graduate, PhD, master's, and 2nd cycle degrees exhibit the highest expenditure on wine, while basic-educated customers allocate the most spending towards gold.
-The least spending was on Fruits for graduated, PhD, 2n Cycle, and Basic customers, whereas customers with master's degrees spend the least on sweets.
+The least spending was on Fruits for graduated, PhD, 2n Cycle, and Basic customers, whereas customers with master's degrees spent the least on sweets.
 ```SQL
 SELECT Education,
 		SUM(MntWines) AS Total_Wine,